 I have a laboratory fitted out with high-end spectrophotometers including stopped-flow and laser flash, with HPLC, UHPLC, plate readers, incubators, fermentor and other research equipment.

-Current lab members, left to right: Dr Elizabeth Welbourn (technician), Prof Mike Wilson (Emeritus Prof), Alex Harper (MSD student), Max Skinner (MSD student), Dr Brandon Reeder (Lab leader), John Ukeri (PhD student), Jacob Pullin ( PhD student photo-bombing from another lab!)
+Current and previous lab members, left to right: Dr Elizabeth Welbourn (technician), Prof Mike Wilson (Emeritus Prof), Alex Harper (MSD student), Max Skinner (MSD student), Dr Brandon Reeder (Lab leader), John Ukeri (PhD student), Jacob Pullin ( PhD student photo-bombing from another lab!)
 Hana Abbara (PhD student), Dr Sinan Battah (visiting scientist).

 Engineering a new generation of artifical hemoglobin-based blood substitutes or oxygen carrier.
 We are using molecular engineering to incorperate through protein electron transfer pathways to enable the bodies own antioxidants to detoxify this vital of oxygen carrying proteins.
 In addition we are looking at new ways to homogeneously PEGylate the protein without discruption of hemoglobin's cooperative oxygen binding nature.